-the standpoint of SEO because you should keyword each one.
-But it also helps you from the standpoint of "usability" because you are able to better direct people to what they are specifically looking for, i.e. type of policy they want or need.
+the standpoint of SEO because you can (and should) keyword each one.
+But it also helps you from the standpoint of "usability" because you are able to better direct people to what they are specifically looking for.

 6. HARD TO FIND CONTACT INFORMATION